 It is a relatively quiet beach that is usually frequented by locals, as opposed to being busy with tourists, meaning that you can comfortably spread out along the beach.
 Take a refreshing dip in the glistening azure sea, marvel at the impressive yachts moored in the bay, and appreciate the underwater world with a bit of snorkelling.

 This public beach is also populated with lots of snack bars, some restaurants and plenty of ice-cream kiosks so you won’t get hungry - although we’d also suggest visitors make their way up to the Old Town and check out some of the fantastic, authentic eateries on offer.

 As you can see, there is an abundance of beaches in Nice and nearby along the French Riviera.
 These beaches are unrivalled and are some of the best beaches that you will find along the Côte d’Azur making Nice the perfect destination for a fantastic summer holiday.
 Whether you want to spend your time lounging on a sunbed at a luxurious beach club or keep it low-key at a secluded public beach, the world is your oyster when you visit this incredible French city.
 Whilst the beaches in Nice are first class, there are also many other things to do in Nice, including visiting museums, parks and fabulous restaurants.
 To be just a stone’s throw from these fantastic beaches, book a stay at our great value-for-money easyHotel.

-Discover our guide to the best museums in Berlin and plan your city break.
+Discover our art lover's guide to Paris and plan the perfect cultural city break.